 Spices are seeds, leaves, stems, bark, and berries of plants that have a strong smell or taste.
-Common spices are ginger, cayenne, cinnamon, pepper, curry, basil, thyme, rosemary, and fennel.
+Common spices are ginger, cayenne, cinnamon, pepper, curry, basil, thyme, rosemary, fennel, saffron, ginger, and cardamon.
 We use these spices to enhance the taste of our food.
 But spices are not food and must be used with restraint.
 Too much spice can ruin our food and our health.

 Why do you recommend stretching?

 Stretching and exercise enhance each other.
 Stretching lengthens muscles; exercise shortens muscles.
 Like exercise, stretching must be safe and requires warm-up, reasonable levels of exertion, and adequate rest periods.
 A regular stretching program keeps our muscles limber, prevents injuries, and enables us to be physically active.